Modern Foreign Languages (MFL)

-In KS2, pupils are taught by a specialist French teacher for 30-45 minutes each week.
-Class teachers are present and take an active part in the lessons in order to develop their own French language skills and understanding.
+In KS2, pupils are taught by a specialist French teacher for 30 minutes each week.

 The National Curriculum provides the basis for our MFL curriculum, which is then tailored to meet the needs of our school.
 The specialist French teacher ensures that children build upon prior knowledge and understanding using the MFL progression document.
 The French teacher also uses a range of resources from the Primary Languages Network scheme of work, which complements the school progression documents, to enrich the MFL curriculum with native speaker clips, authentic literature, creative activities, songs, stories and games.
 This ensures that language learning has a true primary focus and is engaging for pupils.

 Pupils will be able to: